Overview

 • Jesús R. Requena, University of Santiago de Compostela, SPAIN

-• Romolo Nonno, Ilaria Vanni, Istituto Superiore di Sanità, ITALY
+• Romolo Nonno, Ilaria Vanni, Patrizia Ratano & Claudia D’Agostino, Istituto Superiore di Sanità, Rome, ITALY

 • Pietro Roversi, CNR, ITALY

-• Giovanni Nardo, Valentina Bonetto, Roberto Chiesa, Mario Negri Institute in Milan, ITALY
+• Giovanni Nardo & Valentina Bonetto, Mario Negri Institute in Milan, ITALY

 Funding